 Jump to section

-Voting is one of our fundamental rights.
-It’s a way to make our voice heard, and make a difference in our communities by weighing in on local issues and policies.
+Voting is one of our most fundamental rights.
+It allows us to make our voices heard and make a difference in our communities by weighing in on local issues and policies.

-It’s a phenomenon observed by Dr. Robert Bright, a Mayo Clinic psychiatrist, who says that people on both sides of the political aisle are affected in a variety of ways.
+Dr. Robert Bright, a psychiatrist at the Mayo Clinic, has observed this phenomenon.
+He notes that people on both sides of the political spectrum are affected in various ways.

 “We notice it in our bodies, the tension in our shoulders.
-We start getting irritable and short, and snapping at people, not trusting people, seeing people as the other or as the same.
+We start getting irritable and short, snapping at people, not trusting people, and seeing people as the other or the same.
 And that starts affecting our relationships at home.
 It starts affecting our work."

 How political tensions impact the workplace

-As an HR or People leader, election cycles present a unique set of challenges.
+As an HR or People leader, election cycles present unique challenges.

 The closer we get to election day, the more it’s on people’s minds and will naturally come up in workplace conversations.
-When we hear things that contradict our value systems, it can make us feel anxious, angry, upset, or worried.
-So many emotions can come up and conversations can quickly become heated.
+When we hear things contradicting our value systems, it can make us feel anxious, angry, upset, or worried.
+So many emotions can come up, and conversations can quickly become heated.

-It’s so important for leaders to take care of their own mental health first.
-Modeling good self care protects and replenishes your energy, so you have the emotional resources required to support your employees—regardless of whether or not your political beliefs are aligned.
+It’s important for leaders to take care of their mental health first.
+Modeling good self care protects and replenishes energy so you have the emotional resources required to support your employees, regardless of whether or not your political beliefs are aligned.

 Feeling better and practicing self care during this election

-Your thoughts create your feelings, which lead to your actions, and sometimes ultimately, the result that proves your initial thought to be true.
+Your thoughts create your feelings, which lead to your actions and ultimately, the result that proves your initial idea to be true.
 The key to taking good care of yourself during this season is changing your thoughts so you can change how you feel.

 Here are five ways to manage the emotional turmoil you may be feeling:

-• Think about what you can control.
-Identify events and actions that you can control at this moment, such as exercising your right to vote.
+- Think about what you can control.
+Identify events and actions you can control now, such as exercising your right to vote.

-• Plan for action.
-Regardless of the election’s outcome, you can get involved in organizations or events that align with your value system and make you feel empowered.
+- Plan for action.
+Regardless of the election’s outcome, you can get involved in organizations or events that align with your value system and empower you.

 Self care adds up.
 You may not feel better immediately, but it’s an investment over time.
 Choose one of these self-care practices to try this week:

-• Move your body.
+- Move your body.
 Intense feelings, especially anxiety, are like built up energy.
-When we exercise, chemicals are released that help reduce the intensity of our feelings.
+When we exercise, chemicals are released that help reduce the intensity of our emotions.

-• Commit to taking time each day to unplug.
-Limit your exposure to social media and news, or consider staying off both until after the election.
-Also, setting a dedicated time every day to relax can help you recharge and protect your mental health.
+- Commit to taking time each day to unplug.
+Limit your social media and news exposure, or consider staying off both until after the election.
+Also, setting a dedicated daily time to relax can help you recharge and protect your mental health.

-Setting boundaries in your personal life can protect your mental health and your energy, as well as your relationships.
+Setting boundaries in your personal life can protect your mental health, energy, and relationships.
 Here are five ways to do this:

-• Communicate your boundaries.
-If you see signs of a conversation becoming heated, be prepared to convey that you’re taking a break from talking about the election in real life as well.
+- Communicate your boundaries.
+If you see signs of a conversation becoming heated, be prepared to convey that you’re also taking a break from talking about the election in real life.

-• Remove yourself, if needed.
+- Remove yourself if needed.
 Have a plan for excusing yourself if the conversation goes in a direction you’re uncomfortable with.
 You can use phrases like, “It seems like we’re going to disagree about this right now.
-Can we talk about something else?” or “I know we both feel really strongly about this.
+Can we talk about something else?” or “I know we both feel strongly about this.
 Let’s discuss something more neutral.”

-As you begin applying these practices to your own life, consider sharing them with your teams and coworkers.
-Different things will work for different people, and they may find something new to implement that helps them feel better and take better care of themselves as well.
+As you begin applying these practices to your life, consider sharing them with your teams and coworkers.
+Different things will work for different people, and they may find something new to implement that helps them feel better and take better care of themselves.

 Protecting the psychological safety of your employees